mindprotectionkit/immunity-core/README.md

 #Documentation

-1. Burn Immunity-Core .iso img
+1. Burn Immunity-Core-Demo.iso img
-2. Start ...
+2. Boot the ISO on x86_64 with Intel VT or AMD V
-tbc...
+3. Run "load_ubuntu" to start a demo guest image (Ubuntu 14.04 server running Apache)

 #References